SimbaBlock/slppp/common/slppp-project.md

 ### Create - Create Project Transaction

-This transaction defines the properties, metadata and build itself.
+This transaction defines the properties, metadata and project itself.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.